 Your provider might offer you a financial remedy, or if we uphold your complaint we may recommend that your provider gives you a financial remedy, particularly if it is unable to take any other action to put the situation right.

 I have signed a petition about getting a refund.
 Have I done enough to make my complaint?

 No. Signing a petition is not the same as making your own complaint.
 You will not usually get an individual response from your provider if you sign a petition.
 If you think that you may want to make a complaint to us, then it’s very important that you make a complaint to your provider first by using their complaints process.

-Higher education providers are planning for a range of different scenarios in the next academic year, which may include continued social distancing measures and the possibility of local or national lockdowns.
+Higher education providers are planning for a range of different scenarios during the academic year, including continued social distancing measures changes in local or national restrictions.

-You should expect to hear from your provider about how it will deliver your course and access to facilities.
+You should expect your provider to keep you up to date through the year about how it will deliver your course and access to facilities.
 Your provider may be able to offer you a choice about how you will study some or all of your course in 2020/21, but this may not always be possible.
-It should outline plans for different circumstances that could happen over the next year, although it won’t be possible to predict every scenario.
+It should outline plans for different circumstances that could happen over the year, although it won’t be possible to predict every scenario.
 It should draw your attention to any significant changes to your course of study, for example, if all teaching will be delivered online, or if modules have been moved to a later year of study.
 If you don’t agree to the changes, your provider should tell you what your options are.

 If you are concerned about the plans your provider has outlined, you should talk to your provider to see if it can address your concerns.